My Personal Chart, March 24, 1990

 The ballads by Linda Ronstadt and Elton John would also suffer in the rear view but the Eurythmics song “Angel” would still make it to #1.
 The head scratcher here is Angela Winbush and her new jack swing song “It’s The Real Thing”, though I did like Pebbles at the time so it certainly fits that profile.
 Nice to see Kate Bush in there, probably my favorite song by her.

 So what to do now?
 I started to create new weekly charts for early 1990, beginning with 2 pieces of information I do have.
 They are the peak positions of the songs from that year and the final top songs of the year.
 Even with that my 2020 brain looks at these songs differently.
 One anomaly from my charts from that era is that songs tended to drop quickly after they peaked.
 The previous week’s #1 “I Live By The Groove” by Paul Carrack dropped to #18 and the one before that, “Woman in Chains” by Tears For Fears fell from 12-94.
 These days there is a more gradual drop off.
 For me these are always fun exercises.
-The number in parentheses to the left of the song is the position on this week’s chart.
+The number in parentheses to the right of the song is the position on this week’s chart.
 On the playlist any songs not on the chart are featured at the end of the playlist.

 Part 6, When Alternative Becomes Mainstream and the Underground Fabulousness of the UK